Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

     .. image:: ../images/mobile-wallet/add-baker-pool-url-mw.png

 6. You have to export the baker credentials so that you can start the node with the baker keys.
 Tap **Export baker keys** and navigate to the place on your device where you want to save the file.
-If you're running Windows make sure that **All Files** is selected in **Save as type**.
-Give the file a name and the extension .json, and then click **Save** and navigate to the place on your computer where you want to save the file.
+Give the file a name and the extension .json.

     .. image:: ../images/mobile-wallet/add-baker-export-keys-mw.png